Sam Ho Won is packing them in for its casual Korean fare

 Ssam simply means “wrapped.”
 Here, you get a basket full of vibrantly fresh lettuces, chrysanthemum, and giant perilla leaves to wrap the grilled meat.
 The bevy of house-made sauces are not to be missed: soy with grilled onion and jalapeno, a cilantro chili sauce, doenjang (which I understand has undergone a five-year fermentation), and a red chili sauce that packs quite a bite-y punch.
 All are perfect accompaniments to ensure each crisp bite of your wrap is distinct from the last.
 We also ordered a side of steamed rice.

-I’d go back for the short ribs again, but there are SO MANY dishes on this menu I’d love to try: savory egg souffle, the blood sausage and green onion pancake, the grilled beef tongue, the sweet corn, honey butter and chili, the five-year doenjang and clam jiigae … the hits just keep on coming.
+I’d go back for the short ribs again, but there are SO MANY dishes on this menu I’d love to try: the savory egg souffle, the blood sausage and green onion pancake, the grilled beef tongue, the sweet corn, honey butter and chili, the five-year doenjang and clam jiigae…the hits just keep on coming.

 Something for everyone, in a lovely setting, bringing one of my favorite cuisines to the Mission!